How to Get an Office Equipment Trading License in Dubai

 Select a facility option: Choose from flexi-desk, shared office, or dedicated warehouse space depending on your operational needs.

-Pay licence fees and receive your licence: Once approved, pay the applicable fees and collect your trading licence and company documents.
+Pay license fees and receive your license: Once approved, pay the applicable fees and collect your trading license and company documents.

 Open a corporate bank account: Use your company documents to open a UAE business bank account.